Mini Review ARTICLE

 Figure 1.
 Cell cycle analysis of antigen-specific CD8 T cells in the blood after vaccination.
 Female Balb/c mice were primed and boosted with viral vectors expressing the model antigen gag of HIV-1.
 At days (d) 3, 7, and 44, post-boost blood was collected and blood cells were analyzed with our new method.
-The figure shows a typical ki67/DNA staining profile of gag-specific CD8 T in the blood.
-Fluorescence minus one (FMO) controls (left) and Ki67 staining (right) are shown, as indicated; the numbers represent the percentages of cells in the corresponding quadrant.
+The figure shows a typical ki67/DNA staining profile of gag-specific CD8 T cells in the blood.
+Fluorescence Minus One (FMO) controls (left) and Ki67 staining (right) are shown, as indicated; the numbers represent the percentages of cells in the corresponding quadrant Figure adapted from (30).

 Mitochondrial Dynamics in Memory T Cells and T Cell Migration